 This coupled with the fact that sheep regularly get dipped in strong chemicals, says it all really.

-Lanolin is also used industrially in the marine industry, to prevent rust forming on boats, purified, or not, this is one ingredient I don’t condone.
+Lanolin is also used industrially in the marine industry, to prevent rust forming on boats.

-There are still too many manufacturers of personal care products, exploiting the term Natural when in reality, they are formulating products that are using hidden nasties like the ones I discussed.
+There are still too many manufacturers of personal care products, exploiting the term Natural, when in reality, they are formulating products that are using hidden nasties, like the ones discussed.

-Fortunately you don’t need to become a skin care detective and root through difficult names to find the good bad and the ugly; now you have me to provide you with, safe and effective skin care and advice.
+Fortunately, you don’t need to become a skincare detective and root through difficult names to find the good bad and the ugly.

 Love, The Naked Chemist xx